PeterNwaneshi/Linear-Equation-Solver/README.md

 # Linear-Equation-Solver
-Solves any linear equation of any size and dimension
+Solves any linear equation of any size and dimension using matrix_solver function in notebook